Is Trump Takng the EV Tax Credit Away? What You Need to Know

 Manufacturers like Ford, General Motors, and Rivian have tailored their strategies to take advantage of the tax credits.
 Removing these incentives could impact their market positioning.

-Recently, Reuters reported that an alliance of automakers, including General Motors, Toyota Motor Corporation, and Volkswagen, in a letter, urged President-elect Donald Trump to maintain electric vehicle incentives and support the advancement of self-driving technology.
+Recently, Reuters reported that an alliance of automakers, including General Motors, Toyota Motor Corporation, and Volkswagen, in a letter, urged then President-elect Donald Trump to maintain electric vehicle incentives and support the advancement of self-driving technology.

 California EV rebate